Rapptz/discord.py/docs/api.rst

     :param game_id: The game ID that the user is playing.
 Can be None.

 .. function:: on_channel_delete(channel)
+              on_channel_create(channel)

-    Called whenever a channel is removed from a server.
+    Called whenever a channel is removed or added from a server.

     Note that you can get the server from :attr:`Channel.server`.
+    :func:`on_channel_create` could also pass in a :class:`PrivateChannel` depending on the value of :attr:`Channel.is_private`.

-    :param channel: The :class:`Channel` that got deleted.
+    :param channel: The :class:`Channel` that got added or deleted.

 Data Classes
 --------------